sialaichai/robotic_chess/README.md

 Section 4: Vision & Loop: OpenCV processing and the main Game Loop state machine.

 Section 5: GUI: Tkinter interface.

+json files: calibration stores A1, A8, H1, H8, overrides: stores other squares using Pin, vision: stores the 4-outer corners of chess board.

 ⚠️ Troubleshooting
 Lighting Issues: If the vision system detects moves incorrectly, ensure lighting is even and there are no shadows falling across multiple squares.